This article will help you to understand how the cron group works in Magento 2.

 Example : <your component base dir>/<vendorname>/module-<name>/etc/crontab.xml

 Here when defining the crontab for the module we need to define the group name too.
 Here group_name is the name of the cron group.
-The group name doesn’t have to be unique.
-We can run the cron for one group at a time.
+The group name doesn’t have to be unique and we can run the cron for one group at a time.

 Declare a new group and specify its configuration options (all of which run in the store’s view scope) through the cron_groups.xml file, located at:

 <your component base dir>/<vendorname>/module-<name>/etc/cron_groups.xml

 <config> <group id="<group_name>"> <schedule_generate_every>1</schedule_generate_every> <schedule_ahead_for>4</schedule_ahead_for> <schedule_lifetime>2</schedule_lifetime> <history_cleanup_every>10</history_cleanup_every> <history_success_lifetime>60</history_success_lifetime> <history_failure_lifetime>600</history_failure_lifetime> <use_separate_process>1</use_separate_process> </group> </config>

 - group_name – Name of the custom group.

 - schedule_generate_every – Frequency (in minutes) that schedules are written to the cron_schedule table.

 - schedule_ahead_for – Time (in minutes) in advance that schedules are written to the cron_schedule table.

 - schedule_lifetime – Window of time (in minutes) that cron job must start or will be considered missed (“too late” to run).

 - history_cleanup_every – Time (in minutes) that cron history is kept in the database.